jeslstep/php-Todo-List/README.md

 3. Unzip and move to your Applications folder
 4. Open (double-click Postico icon)

+Create database and table:
+1. copy contents of database.sql file
+2. paste them into the SQL Query field and Execute Statment

 ## Steps to Get the Development Environment Running

 1. Download this project.